delmosaurio/nitrus/README.md

 ## more information

-Nitrus like Nitrous Oxide because helps to make projects faster and the packages are the bottles of nitrous, more bottles more speed.
+Nitrus like Nitrous Oxide helps to make projects faster and the packages are like bottles of nitrous, more bottles more speed.

-When I started thinking on this tool, I did it because I worked on projects with different langs and I saw that  the source code are different to another in little changes and if you think one solution for a program or a module or a function, why you need write every time its precondition changes or when the technology change?, so i started thinking in intelligent templates with inputs params to get an usefull output, imagine if you can make an index.html template for your web projects and when you start a new web project copy its template and change only the title, this tool help to make this task easily and you can also use this tool for change the title at runtime too.
+When I started thinking on this tool, I did it because I worked on projects with different langs and I saw that  the source code are different to another on little changes and if you think one solution for a program or a module or a function, why you need write every time its precondition changes or when the technology change?, so i started thinking in intelligent templates with inputs params to get an usefull output, imagine if you can make an index.html template for your web projects and when you start a new web project copy its template and change only the title, this tool help to make this task easily and you can also use it to change the title at runtime too.
-I worked on developing an Personal ORM and use this formula for it but this project is writen in C#.Net and is not multiplataform and i wanted share this tool on this lang but would be leaving out to many people and then i discovered Node.js and i loved.
+I worked on develop an Personal ORM and use this formula for it but this project is written in C#.Net but is not a multiplataform then i wanted to share this tool but too many people have been left out.
-So i'm here writing js code i not so good (a little newbie) but i will try to give the best.
+After that i discovered Node.js and i loved it, so i'm here writing js code i not so good at it (a little newbie) but i will try to give my best.

 NOTE: Sorry for my bad english i working on it but, i'm write source code nothing else matters.